Nitzan Chen

 Nitzan Chen (ניצן חן; born October 4, 1963) is an Israeli journalist, author, and news manager.
-He is currently the Director of the Government Press Office (Israel) and has served as Chairman of the Israel Broadcasting Authority.
+He served as the Director of the Government Press Office (Israel) and as Chairman of the Israel Broadcasting Authority.

 Early life

 Nitzan Chen was born on October 4, 1963, in Jerusalem.
 After serving in the Artillery Corps of the Israeli Defense Forces, he earned a BA in political science from the Hebrew University of Jerusalem and a law degree from Ono Academic College.
 He was a researcher and biographer for Rabbi Ovadia Yosef, the spiritual leader of the ultra-Orthodox Shas party.

 Career

 Early career

 Chen began his journalism career in 1987 as a correspondent for the ITIM News Agency.
 A year later he worked in Britain as an editor for The Jewish Chronicle (UK) and then as editor and presenter for Israel Radio (1989-1991).
 In 1991, he began his television career at Israel TV, Channel 1 News.